Note: External links will open in a new tab.

 - Online Resources

-How to help you choose and use a Birth Control method that fits your lifestyle and to also address questions that may come up.
-You need an appointment but NOT exam to get a prescription for birth control.
+How to help you choose and use a birth control method that fits your lifestyle and to also address questions that may come up.
+You need an appointment but NOT an exam to get a prescription for birth control.
 Find out more information about different methods.

-If eligible, students may enroll in Family PACT which provides many family planning services such as Birth Control, Emergency Contraception, and Preventive well woman exams for free.
+If eligible, students may enroll in Family PACT which covers the cost of many family planning services such as birth control, emergency contraception, and preventive gynecological exams.

 - Birth Control Pills